9K720 Iskander: Design

-Boost phase thrust vector control (TVC) is accomplished by graphite vanes similar in layout to the V-2 and Scud series tactical ballistic missiles.
-According to some rumors, in flight, the missile follows a quasi-ballistic path, performing evasive maneuvers in the terminal phase of flight and releasing decoys in order to penetrate missile defense systems (American officials have confirmed the use of decoys in at least some versions).
+During boost phase, thrust vector control (TVC) is accomplished by graphite vanes similar in layout to the V-2 and Scud series tactical ballistic missiles.
+The missile is reportedly controlled during the whole flight with gas-dynamic and aerodynamic control surfaces, using small fins to reduce its radar signature.
+According to some rumors, in flight, the missile follows a quasi-ballistic path, performing evasive maneuvers in the terminal phase of flight.
+At least some versions are equipped with decoys in order to aid in penetrating missile defense systems.
 The missile never leaves the atmosphere as it follows a relatively flat trajectory.
-The missile is controlled during the whole flight with gas-dynamic and aerodynamic control surfaces.
-It uses small fins to reduce its radar signature.

-The Russian Iskander-M travels at a hypersonic speed of 2100–2600 m/s (Mach 6–7) and an altitude of 50 km.
-The Iskander-M weighs 4,615 kg, carries a warhead of 710–800 kg, has a range of 500 km and achieves a circular error probable (CEP) of 5–7 meters (when coupled with optical homing head; 30–70 m in autonomous application).
+The Iskander-M travels at a hypersonic speed of 2100–2600 m/s (Mach 6–7) and an altitude of 50 km.
+The Iskander-M weighs 4,615 kg, carries a warhead of 710–800 kg, has a range of 500 km and achieves a circular error probable (CEP) of 5–7 meters (when coupled with optical homing head); 30–70 m in autonomous application.

 Iskander is a tactical missile system designed to be used in theater level conflicts.
 It is intended to use conventional or thermonuclear weapon warheads for the engagement of small and area targets (both moving and stationary), such as hostile fire weapons, air and anti-missile defenses, command posts and communications nodes and troops in concentration areas, among others.
-According to Russian claims, the area of destruction from a single warhead is 25,000 square meters, or about two football fields and the accuracy of the missile allows it to hit targets the size of a small window from a range of several tens of kilometers.

 In 2007, a new missile for the system (and launcher) was test fired, the R-500 cruise missile, with a range of applications up to 2000 km or more.
-Presently, "Iskander-M" system, outfitted with cruise and ballistic missiles, is being delivered to the military.
-In 2013, army missile brigades first received missiles equipped with a new control system.
-As of 2018, the Iskander missile complex can now strike static sea targets.
+In 2018, the Iskander missile reportedly gained the capability to strike static sea targets.

 In 2020 it was said that the MAZ was the primary supplier for the chassis of the launchers for the Iskander-M because the domestic Russian products are of comparatively low quality.

 The system can be transported by various vehicles, including airplanes.

 When nuclear armed, the warhead is estimated to have a yield of 5 to 50 ktTNT (Iskander-M).